 What Is the Difference between the Soul and the Spirit?

-The terms soul and spirit have been discussed at length in philosophy and literature, and in the writings of various religions.
+The terms soul and spirit have been discussed at length in philosophy, literature, and the writings of various religions.
 They’re sometimes used interchangeably because people believe they’re the same thing.

 But what does the Bible say?
-Are they different?
-And why does knowing if they’re different matter?
+Are they the same thing?
+And does knowing if they’re different matter?

-In this post, we’ll look at verses and notes in the New Testament Recovery Version to see the soul and spirit are different.
+In this post, we’ll look at verses and notes in the New Testament Recovery Version to see that the soul is different from the spirit, and how they’re different.
 We’ll also discuss why knowing they’re different is important in our relationship with God.

 Two key verses